 1st violation-Dress code warning: violation corrected and student sent to next class.

-2nd violation-Office Visit and dress code corrected.
-Student will be placed in OCS until dress code is corrected.
-3rd violation-Office Visit and dress code corrected.
-Student will be placed in OCS until dress code is corrected.
+2nd violation- Student will be placed in OCS until dress code is corrected.

+3rd violation- Student will be placed in OCS until dress code is corrected.

 Additional violations will result in consequences from the Discipline Matrix.